Connect with us

 Pele's Deep Attachment to Japan

-Soccer writer Hiroyuki Kagawa, now 98, helped make the visit to Japan by Brazil's revered sporting icon a reality.
+Soccer writer Hiroshi Kagawa, now 98, helped make the visit to Japan by Brazil's revered sporting icon a reality.
 Reminiscing fondly, he recalled that Pele "had a strong attachment to Japan."
 Pele was "pleased that the popularity of soccer, Brazil's number one sport, was surging in Japan," he noted.

 The send-off match for Kamamoto was sponsored by his team's parent company, Yanmar Diesel (now Yanmar Holdings) at the old National Stadium in Tokyo.
 Then known as Yanmar Diesel in the Japan Soccer League, now the J.League squad is known as Cerezo Osaka.